harvard-nrg/python-workshop/docs/for.md

 print(numbers)
 ```

+This will print the result `[3, 4]`.

-## Iterating over a `dict`
+## Iterating over a dictionary

-It's also possible to iterate over a `dict`, but there are some slight
+It's common to iterate over a `dict`, however there are some subtle
 differences.
 By default, when you iterate over a `dict` you'll only receive
-its keys.
-For example
+its keys

 ```python
 a = {